brentkirkland/bitfinex-api-arena/README.md

 ## Todo:
 - v1
 - v2
+- bitfinex-api-node
+- bitfinex-api-rb
+- python stuff
 - tests
 - format in a way that makes the most sense for someone new
+- TEST new_deposit via bitfinex-api-node on production, update all docss